influxdata/influxdb/docs/GETTING_STARTED.md

 ![System Graph Layout](https://github.com/influxdata/chronograf/blob/master/docs/images/system-layout-gs.gif)

-Hover over the graphs to get additional information about the data, and select alternative time ranges for the graphs by using the time selector in the top right corner.
+Hover over the graphs to get additional information about the data.
+In addition, select alternative refresh intervals, alternative time ranges, and enter presentation mode with the icons in the top right corner.

 See the [README](https://github.com/influxdata/chronograf#dashboard-templates) for a complete list of the apps supported by Chronograf.